Sometimes beverages are spilled on patios, or mildew, moss and white salt spots develop (especially when located in shade or humid environments).

 - Option #1: Treat the same as Coffee & Beverage stains as noted above.

-Salt or White Spots:
+Salt or White Patch:

 - If the stain is below the surface, try using a pressure washer (this can make a change in surface texture).

 - You can use muriatic acid and water (1:10) if all else fails, but this is strong stuff!
-You’ll find it at your local hardware store, follow directions carefully and wear protect clothing and eyewear.
+You’ll find it at your local hardware store, follow directions carefully and wear protective clothing and eyewear.

 Moss, Mildew, Mold & Algae: